 |If you work for an employer, Social Security taxes are withheld from each paycheck and sent together with the employer's matching contribution to the IRS; the company also reports your earnings to Social Security.
 If you are self-employed, you pay the Social Security taxes and the IRS reports your earnings to Social Security.
 "Credits" are earned through work and taxes; these credits go toward the Social Security benefits.
 In order to be eligible to receive the benefits, you are required to have at least 40 credits or 10 years of work.|

 |The types of benefits provided by Social Security are:|

+RetirementThe income received as retirement is based on the participant's average earnings during his or her life.
+There is a limit to the contributions made each year, but in general, the more a participant earns, the more money he or she will receive.
 A participant is eligible to collect this income if "fully Insured", meaning that a person has to have worked for at least 10 years or 40 calendar quarters.
 The Social Security Administration will provide an estimate of the monthly income to those close to retirement.

 |In order to collect the benefit, the participant must be fully insured, be 62 years old, and must apply two or three months prior to the date of retirement.
 If you decide to wait until age 65, the benefits increase by about 7% for every year of delay.|

 |Benefits can be lost after starting the collection of the income if the amount of the adjusted gross income is above a certain amount, which changes periodically.
 Also, part of the income can also be taxed if the retiree's AGI is above a certain amount.|

 |Considering the amounts that you will receive at retirement it is important to look at all your other options.
 Make maximum contributions to tax-deferred accounts and diversify your portfolio.|

 DisabilityBenefits are payable if a participant has suffered sever physical or mental disabilities preventing them from working regularly for a year or more or in cases when the condition might lead to death.